Why tennis needs Federer and Nadal rivalry

 Which begs the question: Can tennis afford to lose the two biggest superstars the men's game has ever seen?

-"My simple answer to that question is: no, they can't," said Alan Seymour, a sports marketing consultant and former professor at the U.K.'s University of Northampton.
-"There will a void in the short term."
+"My simple answer to that question is: No, they can't," said Alan Seymour, a sports marketing consultant and former professor at the UK's University of Northampton.
+"There will be a void in the short term."

-Sports stars such as Federer and Nadal but also Australian Open winner and now 23-time major singles winner Serena Williams and her sister Venus "have taken on iconic status," Seymour said, adding it will be difficult to replace them once they retire.
+Sports stars such as Federer and Nadal, plus Australian Open winner and now 23-time major singles winner Serena Williams and her sister Venus, "have taken on iconic status," Seymour said, adding it will be difficult to replace them once they retire.

 In recent years, Seymour said, professional sports has often been tarnished by questions surrounding doping, match fixing and greed.